electric-eloquence/fepper-utils/utils.md

 <a name="log"></a>

 ## log()
-Abstract console.log to not trigger lint warnings.
+Abstract console.log to not trigger lint warnings/errors.
 Accepts the same arguments as console.log.

 **Kind**: global function
 <a name="warn"></a>

 ## warn()
-Abstract console.warn to not trigger lint warnings.
+Abstract console.warn to not trigger lint warnings/errors.
 Outputs the warning in yellow text.
 Accepts the same arguments as console.warn.